ytmytm/c64-ciaide/README.md

 ## CIA 8BIT INTERFACE (C128)

+* 2023 update: see also this project https://github.com/ytmytm/c128-u3-replacement *

 In C128 address decoding can be done easier.

 Instead of using /IO1, or /IO2, or making internal decoder (which is generally